mozilla/ichnaea/docs/api/geosubmit2.rst

 Field Definition
 ----------------

-Requests always need to contain a batch of reports.
-Each report must contain at least one entry in the `bluetoothBeacons`, `cellTowers` or `wifiAccessPoints` arrays.
+Requests always need to contain a batch of :term:`reports`.
+Each :term:`report` must contain at least one entry in the `bluetoothBeacons` or `cellTowers` array or two entries in the `wifiAccessPoints` array.

 Almost all of the fields are optional.
 For Bluetooth and WiFi records only the `macAddress` field is required.